The Smart Deposit Addresses feature is currently in beta.

 Checking Smart Deposit Address status

-.
+You can also check the current status of a Smart Deposit Address with the following call:destinationAddress.
 That field will only be included if the request was made with a secret API key.

 Checking Smart Deposit Address history

-You can check the history of a Smart Deposit Address with the following call:from
+You can check the history of a Smart Deposit Address with the following call:from and to query parameter with a timestamp in milliseconds.
+Only a SECRET_ key is allowed to access history.

 Reactivating a Smart Deposit Address

-you can reactivate the Smart Deposit Address manually with the following call:
+If theisActive flag returned by the status check is false you can reactivate the Smart Deposit Address manually with the following call: